-Before you apply, please contact the Lloyd's Broker Relationship Management team to inform us that you are interested in becoming a registered Lloyd's broker.
+Before you apply, please contact the GMSBO team to inform us that you are interested in becoming a registered Lloyd's broker.

 If you are established in, or have your main place of business in a country where Lloyd's has a Country Representative, you should then contact the Country Representative for a pre-application meeting to discuss your intention to apply and to make sure you are aware of any conditions specific to that country.
-A list of all Lloyd's Country Representatives can be found at www.lloyds.com/lloyds/offices.
+A list of all Lloyd's Country Representatives can be found on lloyds.com.